 Dr. Perryman was named Outstanding Young Person of the World for Business and Economic Innovation in 1987 and was designated Texan of the Year by the Texas Legislative Conference in 2012.
-He received the Baylor University Distinguished Service Medal in 2013, was inducted into the Texas Leadership Hall of Fame in 2014, received the Cesar E. Chavez Conscience Builders Award in 2016 for his and child maltreatment.
+He received the Baylor University Distinguished Service Medal in 2013, was inducted into the Texas Leadership Hall of Fame in 2014, received the Cesar E. Chavez Conscience Builders Award in 2016 for his the Lifetime Achievement Award for philanthropy from the Association of Fundraising Professionals in 2023.
+He dedicates a significant portion of his time to pro bono work aimed at helping to solve pressing social problems such as hunger, indigent healthcare, poverty, and child maltreatment.

-humanitarian efforts, and received

-the Lifetime Achievement Award

-for philanthropy from the

-Association of Fundraising

-Professionals in 2023.
-He

-dedicates a significant portion

-of his time to pro bono

-work aimed at helping to

-solve pressing social

-problems such as

-hunger, indigent

-healthcare, poverty,